What is Business Intelligence (BI)?

 What Gartner makes plain is that the world is changing and executives call on a range of new techniques to interrogate the data.
-One example is the rise of AI; Gartner has predicted in a recent study that by 2020, natural-language generation and artificial intelligence will be a standard feature of 90% of modern BI platforms.
+One example is the rise of AI; Gartner has predicted that natural-language generation and artificial intelligence will be a standard feature of 90% of modern BI platforms.

 One of the key elements of change is in the rise of visualisation the presentation of data in graphical format illustrating complex points through the use of colour, brightness and shapes.
 In previous decades, the move to visualisation would have included concepts such bar charts and Venn diagrams but there's a whole new lexicon of graphs available now, heat and tree maps, for example, or scatter plot diagrams.